Retrieving objects

 Retrieve only property value pairs that are x-hops from the root object away

-The following call would only return the direct properties and their values for a given object LB1 of our running example
+In the following example, the call would only return the direct properties and their values for a given object because of the x-hop: 1 specification.

 Retrieving the details of an object within a projection Domain Specification

-Another option to define the set of properties that should be returned for a given object is to use a so called projection domain specification (projection DS).
+Another option to define the properties that should be returned for a given object is to use a projection domain specification (projection DS).

-A domain specification can be used as a projection DS and the system will return only the properties that are defined in the respective DS.
+A domain specification can be used as a projection DS, and the system will return only the properties defined in the respective DS.
+For example, a defined projection DS is https://semantify.it/ds/Xkd5YH3-1.

-The client can request that the system returns the properties as defined in https://semantify.it/ds/Xkd5YH3-1for a given id as follow:
+The client can request that the system return the properties as defined in https://semantify.it/ds/Xkd5YH3-1for a given ID as follows: